ryanbordo/Applefest-Website/design-plan/design-journey.md

 ### Self-Reflection (Final Submission)
 > This was the first project in this class where you coded some JavaScript.
 What did you learn from this experience?

 I learned that JavaScript is way less daunting than I initially thought.
 The snippets provided were extremely helpful because they let me focus on the web development and not get entrenched in coding syntax.
 I also learned that JavaScript is quite similar to Java, which I have used before, so I actually felt somewhat comfortable with it.
+I lastly learned that JQuery is crucial for making syntax easier on the coder.

 > Take some time here to reflect on how much you've learned since you started this class.
 It's often easy to ignore our own progress.
 Take a moment and think about your accomplishments in this class.
 Hopefully you'll recognize that you've accomplished a lot and that you should be very proud of those accomplishments!